 Under-18 students may show any of the above items, or a school ID or report card.
 A parent or legal guardian will also need to present a photo ID.

 - Exam Application: Before your scheduled exam you will register for a specific exam session where you will fill out an exam application.
-Your application will generate a 4-digit access code you need to take the test later.
-Don't worry, Hamstudy will email you the access code and the VE team will also know it.
 Shortly after you register on Hamstudy, the VE Manager will email you instructions on how to send payment.

 - License Upgrading: If you have a pending Certificate of Successful Completion of Examination (CSCE) from a previous exam session that is not yet reflected in the FCC database, please reply to the VE team email with a copy.